Robert-van-Engelen/Forth500/manual.md

     cannot divide by zero OK[0]

-`CATCH` restores the stack pointers when an exception is thrown, but the stack values may be changed by the word executed and thus may not holds the original values before `CATCH`.
+`CATCH` restores the stack pointers when an exception is thrown, but the stack values may be changed by the word executed and thus may or may not hold the original values before `CATCH`.

-To throw and catch any errors when opening a file read-only, read it in blocks of 256 bytes into the `PAD` to display on screen, and close it:
+To throw and catch any errors when opening a file read-only, read it in blocks of 256 bytes into the `PAD` to display on screen, and close at the end of the file.
+We also want to catch a `read` exception to properly `close` the file then re-throw the exception:

     : VARIABLE fh \ file handle, nonzero when file is open : open      ( c-addr u -- ) R/O OPEN-FILE THROW fh ! ;